March 3, 2025

 If you're bringing your first YouTube video idea to life, creating a template you can easily follow for similar videos is a good idea.
 This can make the editing process much more streamlined as you create more and more content.

-With Descript, you can export your video directly to your YouTube channel under the Publish menu.
+With Descript, you can publish videos directly to your YouTube channel under the Publish menu.
+Free users can export up to 720p, while Creator and Business users can publish in 4K.

 Publishing video to YouTube in Descript.